A Simple and Fast Algorithm for L1-norm Kernel PCA: Conclusion

 \section{Conclusion}

-In this work, we propose a model and algorithm for the variance maximization version of \textit{L\textsubscript{1}}-norm kernel PCA.
-For this non-convex and non-smooth problem, we first reformulate it so that it can be geometrically understood.
-Based on geometric understandings, we derive an algorithm under which the kernel trick is applicable.
-After that, we provide a convergence analysis.
-We prove that our algorithm converges in a finite number of steps as well as that the rate of convergence is linear.
-Moreover, we prove that the output of our algorithm satisfies local optimality conditions.
+In this work, we present a simple algorithm for $L_1$-norm kernel PCA and provide its convergence analysis.
+In order to develop it, we first reformulate $L_1$-norm kernel PCA into a geometrically interpretable problem and derive a geometric interpretation behind it.
+Based on the geometric interpretation, we develop an algorithm to which the kernel trick is applicable.
+In the convergence analysis, we prove that the algorithm converges to a local optimal solution in a finite number of steps and the sequence of objective values converges at a linear rate.

-Computational experiments demonstrate the robustness of \textit{L\textsubscript{1}}-norm kernel PCA and the runtime comparison shows that \textit{L\textsubscript{1}}-norm kernel PCA obtains robust results with a comparable computational time.
-Its application to outlier detection yields great results.
-The \textit{L\textsubscript{1}}-norm kernel PCA based models are not only better than the \textit{L\textsubscript{2}}-norm kernel PCA based models but also produce competitive results compared to LOF and iForest, and outperform when the dimension of a dataset is high.
+The computational experiments demonstrate the robustness of the proposed algorithm in the presence of entry-wise perturbations and the runtime comparison shows that it takes much less time than the other robust kernel PCA algorithms.
+Also, its application to outlier detection outperforms all of the other benchmark algorithms.
+The model based on the proposed algorithm is not only better than that of the other kernel PCA based models but also outperforms LOF and iForest, especially when high-dimensional datasets are considered.

 \begin{IEEEbiography}[{ }]{Cheolmin Kim} is a Ph.D student in Industrial Engineering and Management Science at Northwestern University.
 He received his B.S in Industrial Engineering and B.A in Economics from Seoul National University.
 His research interests are at the interaction of optimization and machine learning.
 He is interested in designing a new machine learning model, developing an training algorithm and analyzing the efficiency of the algorithm from an optimization perspective. \end{IEEEbiography}